Prohibition: History

 After several years, prohibition failed in North America and elsewhere.
 Rum-running or bootlegging became widespread, and organized crime took control of the distribution of alcohol.
 Distilleries and breweries in Canada, Mexico and the Caribbean flourished as their products were either consumed by visiting Americans or illegally exported to the United States.
-Detroit and Chicago became notorious as havens for prohibition dodgers during the time known as the Roaring Twenties - 75% of all alcohol smuggled into the United States crossed the Detroit-Windsor border.
+Detroit and Chicago became notorious as havens for prohibition dodgers during the time known as the Roaring Twenties – 75% of all alcohol smuggled into the United States crossed the Detroit-Windsor border.
 Prohibition generally came to an end in the late 1920s or early 1930s in most of North America and Europe, although a few locations continued prohibition for many more years.

 In some countries where the dominant religion forbids the use of alcohol, the production, sale, and consumption of alcoholic beverages is prohibited or restricted today.
 For example, in Saudi Arabia and Libya alcohol is banned; in Pakistan and Iran it is illegal with exceptions.

 Effects

 Generally, prohibition is not completely effective, and tends to drive the market underground instead.
+Most countries which have maintained long-standing alcohol bans have predominantly Muslim populations whose religious beliefs forbid them from drinking, but the broad popularity of alcohol has meant prohibition is extremely difficult to enforce in most nations.
+The vast majority of countries which have at one point fully prohibited alcohol have since reversed it.
+Both the United States and Soviet Union implemented total bans on alcohol only to repeal them after less than 15 years.